jkotlinski/lsdpack/README.md

 ## Game Boy Sound System (GBS)

-It is possible to create a .gbs file using the commands below.
-The makegbs -s option must be changed to the number of songs.
+It is possible to create .gbs files using the commands below.
+For compatibility reasons, .gbs files can only be 256 kB big, so there will be one .gbs file/song.

+    # dump songs
 	./lsdpack.exe -g lsdj.gb

+    # assemble player
 	rgbasm -o player_gbs.o player_gbs.s

+    # assemble songs individually
+	rgbasm -o lsdj-1.o lsdj-1.s
-	rgbasm -o lsdj.o lsdj.s
+	rgbasm -o lsdj-2.o lsdj-2.s
+    ...

+    # make one player for each song
+	rgblink -o player-1.gb player_gbs.o lsdj-1.o
-	rgblink -o player.gb player_gbs.o lsdj.o
+	rgblink -o player-2.gb player_gbs.o lsdj-2.o
+    ...

+    # create the final .gbs files, one by one
-	./makegbs.exe -s 1 -t "Better Off Alone" -a "Alice Deejay" -c "(C) Violent Music 1997" player.gb
+	./makegbs.exe -t "Better Off Alone" -a "Alice Deejay" -c "(C) Violent Music 1997" player-1.gb ...

 ## How Does It Work?